Nayrextm/Mobile-Platformer-Game-3D/README.md

 Bounce Dash
 An indie 3D mobile platformer focused on the full development cycle.

-(Insert a short, eye-catching GIF of your gameplay here)

 📌 Overview
 Bounce Dash is my first full-cycle indie project.
 My primary goal was to experience the entire game production pipeline: from designing core mechanics and optimizing for mobile, to building and publishing a playable cross-platform build (currently in Pre-Alpha).